nrs-org/novelslop/content/vol_01/chap_02.typ

   sheer amount of anticipation her sister had for this day.
 It was really frightening, to be honest.

+  Sena took down the uniform neatly hanging at the door and put it by Mona's bed.
+The set was ironed out without any wrinkles, which implied that Sena must have taken quite a lot of time preparing last night.
+Overkill or not, it was clear that she wanted to see Mona with the best appearance in her first day of high school.

+  Meanwhile, Mona, the person in question, did not really care about it that much.
+  Of course being attractive would attract more people, she knew that, but in her opinion, what mattered more was the personality, rather than the appearance or first impressions.
+Even though she was a girl, beauty was one of the things that Mona had the least interest in.
+Nevertheless, she still found looking at cute girls and guys a fun thing to do, she just did not care about her own appearances.

+  She took a look at the sailor uniform by her bed.
+Her sister was too hyped for something as trivial as her first day of high school, she thought.
+  This was not really a sign
-  Meanwhile, Mona did not really care about it that much.
-Going to high school does not magically make someone more mature or anything.
+  of maturity, as going to high school does not magically make someone more grown-up or anything.
 It was just a milestone celebrated on by those who have nothing else to really care about, or so she thought.

   "Okay, okay."
-Mona got up from bed, took the uniform that had been carefully prepared by her sister hanging on the wall, and got straight into the bathroom to change her clothes.
+Mona got up from bed, took the uniform that had been carefully prepared by her sister, and got straight into the bathroom to change her clothes.

-  Mona was still conscious enough to know that changing in front of Sena would end up with nothing other than a huge mess.
-The last time that this happened, a lot of physical contact was made, and even those two that were still developing were not spared.
+  Usually, she would just change her clothes right in her room, but she knew doing that today would cause nothing but a disaster.
+Changing in front of such a hyper-energetic Sena would ultimately lead to physical contact, which was extremely annoying for her.
+The last time that this happened, even those two of hers that were still developing were not spared.
 It was nothing but hell.

-  As Mona took off her bedtime clothes, she had another look at her new sailor uniform.
+  As an effort to make these painful memories fade away, Mona took a quick look at herself after changing into her new set of uniform.

-  At least for her, it is still unbelievable that she was actually wearing this uniform.
+  For her, it is still unbelievable that she was actually wearing it right now.

   After Mona finished, opened the bathroom door, and prepared for the worst, she was instantly met with her sister’s intense gaze.